mikehad/Schwinger-Model-QCD-/README.md

 # Schwinger-Model-QCD-
-Measurments class is the Parent-class
+Measurments, is the Parent-class
-Schwinger contains the forces and energ functions Integraotrs containt various integrators
+Schwinger contains the forces and energ functions Integraotrs contains various integrators
 Observable class is for data analysis.

 One can start with the following to create an object: